AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/local-dev.md

 [NodeJS version 16](https://nodejs.org/en/download/releases) is required to run a local copy of the Universal Editor Service

-The Universal Editor Service is distributed by AEM Engineering directly. please reach out to your engineering contact in the VIP program for a local copy.
+The Universal Editor Service is distributed by AEM Engineering directly.
+Contact your engineer in the VIP program for a local copy.

 Engineering will provide you with a `universal-editor-service.cjs` file.
 Save this to your local development environment.